pritamkhose/ListApp/README.md

-# ListApp - Android Native
+# ListApp - Android Native app
 This is android example with Kotlin, Data Binding, Retrofit using Rest API web services

 Introduction